veiganlime/chatbot/README.md

 - Implement UI for  Web-App with Gradio

-Exaple how it can looks like:
+Exaple of how it can looks like:
 ![Alt text](image.png)